 Our study is limited in its exploration of the intersectionality of sociolect speakers.
 To ensure the integrity of the experiment, we prevented participants from completing both the AAE and Queer slang versions, restricting our ability to gather insights from individuals who engage with both sociolects in their daily lives, such as Black American members of the LGBTQ+ community.
 This approach overlooks the unique perspectives that intersectional identities bring to the use and perception of sociolects.
 Future research should consider experimental formats that allow participants to engage with multiple sociolects they identify with, providing deeper insights into how intersectionality influences their behavior toward and perception of sociolect agents.

-In our experimental setup, we examined two distinct sociolects— AAE) and Queer slang—in comparison to SAE.
+In our experimental setup, we examined two distinct sociolects— AAE and Queer slang— in comparison to SAE.
 Although the experiment was not designed to directly compare the two sociolects against each other, we observed notable similarities in how users of these sociolects were perceived.
 These findings, however, are not generalizable to other sociolects.
 Future work should broaden the scope beyond these two cases to examine additional sociolects, particularly those with varying power dynamics relative to dominant forms of English, following approaches used in studies investigating dialectal differences in LLMs (e.g., Chicano English, Appalachian English, RP British English)~\cite{faisal2024dialectal,mire2025rejected}.

 Our findings suggest that the effects of sociolect usage are highly dependent on the context in which it appears.
 Given that our study examined sociolect usage exclusively within a question-and-answer format, future research should investigate how additional social and situational factors shape perceptions of acceptable sociolect use~\cite{matthes2019cultural}.\looseness-1

 \begin{acks} We would like to thank our anonymous reviewers for their feedback, as well as Jimin Mun for her feedback on prior drafts of our work.

 This work funded in part by NSF grant (\#2230466) and was partially supported by Google and the Portuguese Recovery and Resilience Plan through project C645008882-00000055 (i.e., the Center For Responsible AI), by EU's Horizon Europe Research and Innovation Actions (UTTER, contract 101070631), and also by FCT/MECI through national funds and, when applicable, co-funded EU initiatives under UID/50008 for Instituto de Telecomunicações.